PyPSA/pypsa-eur/doc/supply_demand.rst

 **Urban central heat**

-For large-scale district heating systems the following options are available: combined heat and power (CHP) plants consuming gas or biomass from waste and residues with and without carbon capture (CC), large- scale air-sourced heat pumps, gas and oil boilers, resistive heaters, and fuel cell CHPs.
+For large-scale district heating systems the following options are available: combined heat and power (CHP) plants consuming gas or biomass from waste and residues with and without carbon capture (CC), large-scale air-sourced heat pumps, gas and oil boilers, resistive heaters, and fuel cell CHPs.
 Additionally, waste heat from the `Fischer-Tropsch <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L255>`_  and `Sabatier <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L240>`_ processes for the production of synthetic hydrocarbons can supply district heating systems.
-For more setailed explanation of these processes, see :ref:`Oil-based products supply` and :ref:`Methane supply`
+For more detailed explanation of these processes, see :ref:`Oil-based products supply` and :ref:`Methane supply`

 **Residential and Urban decentral heat**

 Supply options in individual buildings include gas and oil boilers, air- and ground-sourced heat pumps, resistive heaters, and solar thermal collectors.
 Ground-source heat pumps are only allowed in rural areas because of space constraints.
 Thus, only air- source heat pumps are allowed in urban areas.
 This is a conservative assumption, since there are many possible sources of low-temperature heat that could be tapped in cities (e.g. waste water, ground water, or natural bodies of water).
-Costs, lifetimes and efficiencies for these technologies are retrieved from the `Technology-data repository <https://github.com/PyPSA/technology-data>`_.
+Costs, lifetimes and efficiencies for these technologies are retrieved from the `technology-data repository <https://github.com/PyPSA/technology-data>`_.

 Below are more detailed explanations for each heating supply component, all of which are modelled as `links <https://pypsa.readthedocs.io/en/latest/components.html?highlight=distribution#link>`_ in PyPSA-Eur-Sec.